 - Work on sorting skills by then having your child sort the M&Ms by color.

-- Ask your child to take 10 M&Ms (or whatever number you want to work with) and figure out different ways to add then to the cookie.
+- Ask your child to take 10 M&Ms (or whatever number you want to work with) and figure out different ways to add them to the cookie.
 In other words, show your child that 10 M&Ms can be added to the cookie by adding 1 M&M plus 9 M&Ms or by adding 2 and 8, etc.

 - Use two cookies to talk about “more than” and “less than” by comparing the numbers of M&Ms on the two cookies.